 - Of the proposed innovative service models included in the survey, On-Demand shuttles operated by DART were the most popular with respondents.

-Once the final plan is adopted by the DART Commission, DART staff will begin to develop a timeline for implementing the short-term service recommendations, some of which could occur as early as fall 2022.
+DART staff is now developing a timeline for implementing the short-term service recommendations, some of which could occur as early as fall 2022.